Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Conclusions

 After a series of experimental improvements, i.e.\ an advanced data acquisition system and more stable environmental conditions, \textsc{Conus} continues data collection.
 Thus, for the future we expect our bounds to strengthen with more exposure.
 After the reactor shutdown at the end of 2021, additional OFF data are expected to increase the experimental sensitivity.
-Further, the CONUS Collaboration developed a program to pin-down the dominating uncertainty related to the not well known quenching factor in germanium.
+Further, the \textsc{Conus} Collaboration developed a program to pin down the dominating uncertainty related to the not well known quenching factor in germanium.
 Our recently conducted measurement is indicating a quenching factor value that agrees with the currently favored one and that follows the Lindhard theory down to nuclear recoils of a few keV, cf.~Ref.~\cite{CONUSquenching}.
-With a future CE$\nu$NS detection via the \textsc{Conus} set-up, we expect stronger bounds, especially in the case of vector NSI.
+With a future CE$\nu$NS detection via the \textsc{Conus} set-up, we expect stronger bounds, especially in the case of vector NSIs.
 Then, investigation of further BSM topics like neutrino electromagnetic properties, sterile neutrino and dark matter will lead to further constraints.
-An investigation of neutrino magnetic moments via neutrino-electron scattering at energies above 2\,keV$_{ee}$ is already in preparation.
+An investigation of neutrino magnetic moments via neutrino-electron scattering at energies above 2\,keV$_{ee}$ can be found in Ref.~\cite{CONUS:2022qbb}.

 While first BSM constraints of \textsc{Coherent}, \textsc{Connie}, \textsc{Conus} and \textsc{Ncc-1701} at \textsc{Dresden-II}~\cite{Colaresi:2021kus} already revealed the huge potential of CE$\nu$NS measurements, which can be viewed as a proof of principle by itself, more experiments are going to contribute further knowledge by using different target elements and detection technologies.
 There are various endeavors close to nuclear reactors and first sensitivity studies for the European Spallation Source (\textsc{Ess}) already exist, cf.~Refs.~\cite{Blennow:2019bvl,Baxter:2019mcx}.
 Taking advantage of these different neutrino sources, in terms of complementary measurements between reactor and neutrino beam experiments, allows for further interesting physics investigations~\cite{Dent:2017mpr,Lindner:2017nmb}.
 Therefore, the next generation of CE$\nu$NS experiments promises an active field with new approaches and interesting possibilities~\cite{Bellenghi:2019vtc,Cadeddu:2019qmv,Abdullah:2020iiv,AristizabalSierra:2021uob,Fernandez-Moroni:2020yyl,Tomalak:2020zfh} and represents another step towards the era of precision neutrino physics.